geekan/MetaGPT-docs/src/guide/use_cases/multi_agent/debate.md

         return msg
 ```
 ### Create a team and add roles
 Now that we have defined our `Debator`s, let's put them together to see what will come up.
 We set up a `Team` and "hire" Biden and Trump.
-In this example, we will send our instruction (as a `BossRequirement` under the hood) to Biden to have him start first.
+In this example, we will send our instruction (as a `UserRequirement` under the hood) to Biden to have him start first.
 If you want Trump to speak first, set send_to as "Trump".

 Run the `Team`, we should see the friendly conversation between them!
 ```python